-Thomas Jefferson University Hospitals ("TJUH") is consistently at the top of the list of hospitals in Pennsylvania and the Philadelphia metro area in U.S. News & World Report's annual listing of the best hospitals and specialties.
+Thomas Jefferson University Hospitals ("TJUH") has been at the top of the list of hospitals in Pennsylvania (3rd) and the Philadelphia metro area (2nd) in U.S. News & World Report's annual listing of the best hospitals and specialties.
+TJUH also ranked 16th overall in the U.S. News and World Report listing.
 Jefferson Health has recently participated in several significant mergers, integrating Magee Hospital, Kennedy Health System (located in New Jersey), the Aria Health system and Abington Hospital into its system.
 In 2017, Thomas Jefferson University acquired Philadelphia University to become the fifth largest educational institution in Philadelphia.